jackfraser94/Chaos-Theory/README.md

 The program initially displays some information about the chaotic and random systems that are involved within the program, it then proceeds to ask the user to which program they would like to interact with, the main control primarily uses if statements based on the user input, the large portions of the program are done by the sub functions.
 The user can choose between two chaotic systems, which are the Lorenz attractor which highlights strange attractors in the chaos theory, and the logistic map, which highlights bifurcation in the chaos theory, both have distinctive patterns that will be used to show how the chaos theory works.
 Another sub function is the random sub function which is used as a comparison model to prove that chaos and randomness are two different characteristics.
 Embedded in the main control function though is the comparison aspect of the program, this is the part of the program that plots side by side a chaotic system, and a random system, with similar characteristics so that the user can see the key characteristics of both systems.

+Being an open source software we are limited by the visual output of the functions, MATLAB can offer more in terms of aesthetics, alterntively, a common langauge to use so that you can customise your visualisations is of course python.

 ## Functions

 - Lorenzattractor.m